 For admission into the intake years (reception at infant and primary schools and year 3 at junior schools) where the school is oversubscribed the governors will keep a waiting list - called a reserve list.
 If your child is refused a place at a school they are automatically added to the reserve list of the school, unless you have been offered a higher preference school.
-This list is held in accordance with the oversubscription criteria and therefore names can move up and down the list depending on the number of other applicants and where they are ranked against the oversubscription criteria.
+This list is held in accordance with the oversubscription criteria.
 No account is taken of the amount of time a child has been on the list when allocating places.

 All community and voluntary controlled schools keep reserve lists for all oversubscribed year groups.
 For intake years the list is kept by the school admissions team until the end of August of the admitting year, it is then passed to the schools who will keep the list to the end of the school year.
 Schools will clear the reserve list at the end of each school year.
-If you wish your child to be placed on the reserve list after August of the admitting year or after the list has been cleared at the end of each year you should contact the school directly.
+If you wish your child to be placed on the reserve list after August of the admitting year or after the list has been cleared at the end of the year, you should contact the school directly.

 If your circumstances change you must let the school know so that they can rank the list accurately and allocate places in accordance with the oversubscription criteria.
 If you do not wish to be added to the reserve list you must inform the school.
-If it is before the 1st September of the admitting year you should also inform the school admissions team.
+If it is before 1 September of the admitting year you should also inform the school admissions team.